-What’s your favorite thing about gardening?
+What’s your favourite thing about gardening?

 Besides almost free food!?!

-Gardening is a therapy for me.
+Gardening is therapy for me.
 As Audrey Hepburn opined, “to plant a garden is to believe in tomorrow.”
 There is something very hopeful in the act of growing and nurturing the food that in turn, grows and nurtures us.
-Gardening, if done sustainably is a symbiotic practice that connects us with our environment.
+Gardening, if done sustainably is a symbiotic practise that connects us with our environment.
 It is an incredible way to get vitamin D, fresh air and exercise.
 There are a ton of other benefits as I outlined in a gardening post on my website entitled: Why You Need to Grow a Garden, and I would encourage everyone to grow something somewhere.

-What makes McCauley a great gardening neighborhood?
+What makes McCauley a great gardening neighbourhood?

-Some of the cities first ‘home gardens’ were grown here in McCauley after our Fort became a city in 1894 and a large amount of settlers built houses around the train tracks located here.
+Some of the cities first ‘home gardens’ were grown here in McCauley after our Fort became a city in 1894 and a large number of settlers built houses around the train tracks located here.
 These immigrants brought seeds and knowledge from their home countries and shared with their neighbours, and that tradition continues to this day.